 They’ll also practice self-reflection as they think about big topics like what it means to be a good friend and the importance of the Golden Rule.

 Encourage your students to think outside the box and get comfortable with self-expression with these brand new creative writing topics for grade 3!

 - Write a story about the future in a world set 500 years from today.
-What kinds of technology do the people have?
-How are their lives similar and different to ours today?
+What kinds of technology do people have?
+How are their lives similar and different from ours today?